 Finally, while the value above benchmarks the efficiency of the ChCC program compared to other early-life health programs, it provides less context on the implications of these costs for social spending and development outcomes within the country.
 In order to put these estimates in context, we can ask how investments in birth weight can be expected to map to returns to birth weight in the country.
-In Chile there are a number of well-identified estimates of the value of birth weight to later-life education, with significant and long-standing observed impacts (Bharadwaj, Løken and Neilson, 2013; Bharadwaj, Eberhard and Neilson, 2018).
-Using a within family estimation strategy (similar to the strategy proposed as a specification check in 6), Bharadwaj, Eberhard and Neilson (2018) estimate that a 10% increase in weight at birth (250 grams) increases child test scores by approximately 0.05 standard deviations (for language and math), and that these returns are quite stable between primary, secondary, and university entry exams.
+In Chile there are a number of well-identified estimates of the value of birth weight to later-life education, with significant and long-standing observed impacts (Bharadwaj et al. 2013; Bharadwaj et al. 2018).
+Using a within family estimation strategy (similar to the strategy proposed as a specification check in Appendix 4), Bharadwaj et al. (2018) estimate that a 10% increase in weight at birth (250 g) increases child test scores by approximately 0.05 standard deviations (for language and math), and that these returns are quite stable between primary, secondary, and university entry exams.
 Using our estimates, as well as data on birth weights in Chile, we can thus back out the approximate amount required to be invested in ChCC to produce an additional 0.05 standard deviations of educational outcomes (performance, rather than attendance) for a single child.

-While it is important to note that this is a back-of-the-envelope calculation, we highlight that the results are not premised on extrapolating the mean impact from ChCC of 10 grams of birth weight to an increase of 250 grams for a particular child.
-Bharadwaj, Eberhard and Neilson (2018) estimate the returns to birth weight using within-twin differences.
-Frequently these within-twin differences are small, and indeed the modal difference between twins in their histogram of birth weight differential among twins (their Figure 2) falls between 25-50 grams.
+While it is important to note that this is a back-of-the-envelope calculation, we highlight that the results are not premised on extrapolating the mean impact from ChCC of 10 g of birth weight to an increase of 250 g for a particular child.
+Bharadwaj et al. (2018) estimate the returns to birth weight using within-twin differences.
+Frequently these within-twin differences are small, and indeed the modal difference between twins in their histogram of birth weight differential among twins (their Fig. 2) falls between 25 and 50 g.

-We combine Bharadwaj, Eberhard and Neilson (2018)'s estimate that a 250 gram increase in birth weight maps into a 5% of a standard deviation increase in educational outcomes, with our estimates suggesting that that the cost per gram of birth weight produced by ChCC is \$11.
-This back-of-the-envelope calculation implies that the cost of 250 grams of birth weight is approximately \$2750.
-Thus, this rough calculation suggests that for every \$2750 invested in the pre-natal components of the ChCC program, performance on tests (compared to a static population) would increase by 5% of a standard deviation for the recipient child.
+We combine Bharadwaj et al. (2018)'s estimate that a 250-g increase in birth weight maps into a 5% of a standard deviation increase in educational outcomes, with our estimates suggesting that that the cost per gram of birth weight produced by ChCC is \$11.
+This back-of-the-envelope calculation implies that the cost of 250 g of birth weight is approximately \$2750.
+Thus, this rough calculation suggests that for every \$2750 invested in the prenatal components of the ChCC program, performance on tests (compared with a static population) would increase by 5% of a standard deviation for the recipient child.
 Stated in another way, given that the cost per participant is estimated at \$111, the follow-on impact of this investment during the child's life is an increase in 0.2% of a standard deviation.29 What's more, these costs are clearly an upper bound, as we ignore all other impacts of improvements in early-life health.
-While birth weight is a well known determinant of educational attainment, birth weight is also known to impact labour market outcomes (Johnson and Schoeni, 2011b; Cook and Fletcher, 2015; Behrman and Rosenzweig, 2004; Rosenzweig and Zhang, 2013; Case, Fertig and Paxson, 2005), the prevalence of chronic morbidities (Barker, 1995; Almond and Mazumder, 2005; Johnson and Schoeni, 2011a), mortality (van den Berg, Lindeboom and Portrait, 2006), and a range of psychological outcomes (Fletcher, 2011).
+While birth weight is a well-known determinant of educational attainment, birth weight is also known to impact labour market outcomes (Johnson and Schoeni 2011a; Cook and Fletcher 2015; Behrman and Rosenzweig 2004; Rosenzweig and Zhang 2013; Case et al. 2005), the prevalence of chronic morbidities (Barker 1995; Almond and Mazumder 2005; Johnson and Schoeni 2011b), mortality (van den Berg et al. 2006), and a range of psychological outcomes (Fletcher 2011).